dvalderrama89/webdev_fuji/README.md

 #webdev_fuji
 The goal of this redesign was to implement several performance enhancing techniques that would improve DOMContentLoaded and load times.

+#Techniques implemented
+* Reduce the number of HTTP GET requests to the server through usage of CSS sprite sheets
+* Reorganize code to minimize synchronous blocks on HTML <script> tags in order to improve render time
+* Compress .png assets while maintaining image properties(namely the alpha property), using TinyPNG

 #Results
 First I want to address that a few additional performance improvements were not used to maintain code readability - minification and obfuscation.
 Additionally, the tests were performed on Chrome using the Chrome Developer Tools with the cache disabled.
 The results are an average of a set of 10 page refreshes both on the original site and my own.
 Note that although some assets were removed from the original in constructing the redesign, I believe that the impact on the final numbers is not particularly significant.